AI experts sharing free tutorials to accelerate your business.

 5. Service area status — Whether the address is inside the primary service area (if known)

-6. Output needed — One of: first-touch SMS, full 5-day cadence (SMS + email), CSR qualifying script, or "all three"
+6. Output needed — One of: first-touch SMS, full 5-day cadence (SMS + email), CSR qualifying script, AI-agent handoff script, or "all"

 7. Time of day received (optional) — Business hours vs. after hours (changes tone and escalation)